How retailers can beat Amazon in its retail marketing strategy

 Most sellers must turn to existing traditional carrier networks, which always come with extra fees.
 Those fees either increase the consumer cost or the seller has to eat them.
 Believe me, shipping is never free, but we’ve been conditioned to think it should be.

-It gets tricky without volume to command a competitive shipping rate, but here is where technology can help: Using big data, it is possible to closely track delivery rates (kinda how people track the stock market).
-That data can help sellers know ahead of time how much it will cost to ship a bulky item.
+It gets tricky without volume to command a competitive shipping rate, but here is where technology can help: Using big data (we can help with this!), it is possible to closely track delivery rates.
+That data helps sellers know ahead of time how much it will cost to ship a bulky item.
 Obtaining fixed-rate pricing is possible, and if the right partners are enlisted, the price can even include insurance.

 Traditional carriers do not like residential deliveries because of the risk of taking a large truck into residential areas with tight streets, low-hanging barriers, etc. The key is for sellers to find or build an excellent network of trusted transporters to provide as few “touches” as possible.
 This can be accomplished with companies who offer smaller transport options like Sprinter vans and pick-ups with trailers, or by taking advantage of underutilized truck space.